-Barska Plinker-22 Scope is designed for .22 rifles and rimfires so that you can have a striking shooting experience.
+Barska Plinker-22 Scope is designed for .22 rifles and rimfires so that you can have a striking shooting experience just like the henry 44 big boy.
 It is built to withstand the rough outdoors.
 Therefore, you will get waterproof, fog proof, and shockproof performance from this scope.

 It has an eye relief of 3.5 inches and uses a second focal plane.
 The scope is dedicated to plinking and hunting.
 The in-house optics are fully coated and assures bright performance all along.
 The 1-inch tube is perfectly built to protect the lens from all harmful elements.

 The second focal reticle remains in the same appearance with all the magnification.
 And the crosshair reticle allows the shooter to easily aim the target.

 - 32mm objective lens